 Columbia Banking System Dividend Announcement

-The business also recently declared a quarterly dividend, which was paid on Monday, March 16th.
-Investors of record on Friday, February 27th were issued a $0.37 dividend.
-The ex-dividend date of this dividend was Friday, February 27th.
-This represents a $1.48 dividend on an annualized basis and a dividend yield of 5.0%.
-Columbia Banking System's dividend payout ratio (DPR) is currently 65.49%.
+The company also recently announced a quarterly dividend, which was paid on Monday, March 16th.
+Shareholders of record on Friday, February 27th were paid a $0.37 dividend.
+The ex-dividend date was Friday, February 27th.
+This represents a $1.48 annualized dividend and a yield of 5.0%.
+Columbia Banking System's dividend payout ratio is currently 65.49%.

 Wall Street Analysts Forecast Growth